edwinciw/Light-History-and-Human-Behaviour/README.md

   Contains pdf files of some details in data attributes, imputation, and supplementory figures useful for the report of the Project.

 ## Detail data attributed and imputation
-The detail about the data variables in 'bt_with_history_encoded.R' and imputation of missing values are in the file 'Data Attributes and Imputation.pdf' in the folder 'Additional_materials'
+The detail about the data variables in 'bt_with_history_encoded.R' and imputation of missing values are in the file 'Data Attributes and Imputation.pdf' in the folder 'Additional_materials'.

 ### Instructions